Support & Help

 English (United States)

-The phrase translates to 'I like you' in English, expressing fondness or affection.
+The phrase translates to 'I like you', expressing affection or fondness towards someone.